-Host The IP address of the network host.
+- Traceroute Protocol The type of protocol you wish to use: UDP, ICMP or TCP.
+UDP is the default option, ICMP can be used if firewalls block UDP datagrams.
+TCP is useful for testing access lists and firewall protocol rules. - Host The IP address of the network host. - Packet Size The traceroute payload size.
+Leave blank to default to 46 bytes for IPv4 or 72 bytes for IPv6. - Destination Port The destination port can be selected.
+This may be useful, alongside TCP probes, when testing policy based routing; or for testing specific ports, especially Dynamic Ports (also known as Private or Ephemeral Ports).
+It is disabled when using ICMP. - Set Don't Fragment Bit Select to set the don't fragment (DF) bit on the traceroute packets.
+This can be used to diagnose MTU issues on your network.

-- Packet Size The traceroute payload size.
-Leave blank to default to 46 bytes for IPv4 or 72 bytes for IPv6. - Set Don't Fragment Bit Select to set the don't fragment (DF) bit on the traceroute packets.
-This can be used to diagnose MTU issues on your network. - Use ICMP Echo Select to use ICMP echo requests instead of UDP datagrams.
-This can be useful when your firewall blocks UDP traffic. - Network Interface The interface that traceroute packets will be sent from.
+Network Interface The interface that traceroute packets will be sent from.
 Leave as Default selection for the interface to be selected according to the routing table.